edith-labs/edith-labs.github.io/content/blog/fireside-with-cem-koc-of-apple/index.md

 ---
-title: Fireside w/ Cem Koc of Apple
+title: Fireside with Cem Koc of Apple
 author: Ethan Ding
 date: '2020-05-30'
 type: post
-excerpt: Kevin and Cem talk a bout research, recruiting, and the unique work culture an Apple engineer experiences
+excerpt: Kevin and Cem talk about research, recruiting, and the unique work culture an Apple engineer experiences
 ---

 [Cem's LinkedIn](https://www.linkedin.com/in/cemkocdev/)